ballerina-platform/module-ballerina-file/ballerina/Module.md

 }
 ```

-For information on the operations, which you can perform with the regex module, see the below **Functions**.
+For information on the operations, which you can perform with the file module, see the below **Functions**.